GoogleCloudPlatform/click-to-deploy/k8s/knative/README.md

 [...]
 ```

-- Edit the file to replace `example.com` with the domain you'd like to use and save your changes.
+- Edit the file to replace `example.com` with the new domain and save your changes.
 In this example, we configure `mydomain.com` for all routes:

 ```yaml
 apiVersion: v1